Summer sale: 30% off your English certificate

 What do English speaking tests include?

-English speaking tests have different tasks, and often these include:
+Speaking tests for English proficiency exams have different tasks, and often these include:

 • introducing yourself and speaking about general topics,